 Well, review sites – like RMR here – are one of the venues you have to gain many more fans and supporters on this cold, cold internet thing.
 These sites usually offer free or paid, bona fide1) feedback on the stuff you produce.
 And this might – just might – incite these readers to buy your tune and make you stinking rich.

 But how to get OUR attention?

-At this moment I have enormous amounts of unread emails sitting in my inbox, and I mean insane amounts.
+At this moment the RMR backlog sports enormous amounts of unread emails sitting in our inbox, truly insane amounts.
 Plus a gazillion of messages quietly blinking their life energy away.
-Which wrecks my stats big time, by the way, so the Zuckerman’s organization can continue to bitch at me.
+Which wrecks the ‘zine’s stats big time, by the way, so the Zuckerman and his ilk can continue to bitch at us.

-But here I am with limited time, only two hands and a day job.
+But here we are with limited time, usually two hands only and a day job.
 Which means that we will not be able to physically answer all communications, nor even be able to look at all of them.